 (Hallux Valgus Repair, Bunionectomy)

-A bunion removal is a surgery to repair a deformity in the joint that connects the big toe to the foot.
-It is done by removing excess bone in the joint area and re-aligning the joint.
+Bunion removal is surgery to repair a deformity in the joint that connects the big toe to the foot.
+It removes excess bone in the joint and re-aligns the joint.

 Prior to Procedure

-You may be released the same day or need to stay in the hospital overnight.
+You may be able to go home the same day.
+If you have problems, you may need to stay overnight.

 At the Hospital